Meeting tomorrow's skills demands today. 375 million workers will have to learn new skills by 2030 to stay relevant.

 One of the ways to raise awareness about the need for skill development is to put a higher value on creating metrics that illustrate how skill development can assist or what will happen if the issue isn’t addressed.

 One should be able to look at their own organization and how it impacts business processes, customer experiences, or even what new products or services they are launching.
 Organizations have to be willing to put a metric system in place that will allow them to measure the impact of skills development.
-For instance, to measure the effectiveness of a reskilling and upskilling program, these metrics can be used:1
+Adopting an upskilling platform that integrates with HR systems can streamline this process and offer real-time analytics.
+For instance, to measure the effectiveness of a reskilling and upskilling program, these metrics can be used.

 As an employer, you should have a clear idea of each worker’s skills and what they can do beyond their job title.
 This will allow you to identify which workers need reskilling and upskilling to be successful in their current role as well as the future of your business.